CW3E/MET-tools/README.md

 ### Generating Regional Landmasks for Verification
 In order to calculate relevant verification statistics, one should pre-generate a landmask for the region over which the verification is to take place.
-This region will be defined as a sub-domain of the StageIV grid, which can be generated in the following steps.
+This region will be defined as a sub-domain of the ground truth grid.
+The following steps illustrate the process of generating landmasks for the StageIV grid.

 #### Creating User-Defined Verification Regions From Google Earth